 Feelings around being snapped

-On average, 22% of Britons said they had some sort of anxiety around being snapped without their permission.
+On average, 22% of Britons said they had some anxiety about being snapped without their permission.
 However, this figure was significantly higher among younger adults.
 41% of those aged 18-34, typically referred to as Millennials, say they're fearful that a stranger will take their picture.
 That's almost double the national average.

 Attitudes to sharing pictures of strangers

-90% of Britons think its OK to take a secret photo to record criminal or antisocial behaviour.
-But just 9% say its always OK to share images of strangers.
+90% of Britons think taking a secret photo to record criminal or antisocial behaviour is OK.
+But just 9% say it's always OK to share images of strangers.
 Of the 30% who saw or suspected someone of taking their picture, only 20% say they confronted the person.